MichelNivard/OverICA/README.md

 **References:**

-Podosinnikova, A., Perry, A., Wein, A. S., Bach, F., d’Aspremont, A., & Sontag, D. (2019, April).
+**Podosinnikova, A.**, Perry, A., Wein, A. S., Bach, F., d’Aspremont, A., & Sontag, D. (2019, April).
 Overcomplete independent component analysis via SDP.
 In The 22nd international conference on artificial intelligence and statistics (pp. 2583-2592).
 PMLR.

-Ding, C., Gong, M., Zhang, K., & Tao, D. (2019).
+**Ding, C.**, Gong, M., Zhang, K., & Tao, D. (2019).
 Likelihood-free overcomplete ICA and applications in causal discovery.
 Advances in neural information processing systems, 32.